Kanustu/world_co2/README.md

 ### What countries have produced the most CO2 overtime?

-- Analyzed the cumulative CO2 emissions by country.
-The United States emerges as the largest contributor to cumulative CO2 levels, leading significantly ahead of other nations.
+- The United States emerges as the largest contributor to cumulative CO2 levels, leading significantly ahead of other nations.
 China, although also a major emitter, follows at a considerable distance.
 This stark contrast highlights the historical impact of industrial activities in the United States on global CO2 emissions.

 | Country        |      CO2 Emissions |
 |:---------------|--------------------:|